jdjgilbert/wildecolhull/content/home/hero.md

 </div>
 <p>
 <div class='my_text'>
-<em>Latest news:</em>
-We welcome Sophie Gibson to the lab, who has just started her MSc funded by the Ferens Educational Trust. <br>
+* We welcome Sophie Gibson to the lab, who has just started her MSc funded by the Ferens Educational Trust.
-Delighted to announce we have been awarded a BBSRC grant to study resilience of bees in changing climates! <br>
+* Delighted to announce we have been awarded a BBSRC grant to study resilience of bees in changing climates!
-See <a href='#posts'>Latest news</a> for details.</div>
+* See <a href='#posts'>Latest news</a> for details.</div>